boylebryce/BankApp/docs/modified_uml.md

 Can sommunicate to the bank to immediately reflect changes to the customer's account Can report account balance
 Can generate a random transaction number
+Knows the number of checks it has recieved
+Knows the total amount of deposited cash by customers

 ### ATM:
 Can accept transactions